ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/module_overview.md

-# The Virtual Rainforest models
+# The Virtual Ecosystem models

-This document provides a brief overview of the models that make up the Virtual Rainforest.
+This document provides a brief overview of the models that make up the Virtual Ecosystem.

 ## Core Model